escott2/escott2/README.md

 ### 👋 Hi, I’m Emily
 :date: Coding since 2018.
-:heartpulse: I love creating, learning, considering, and creating experiences.
+:heartpulse: I love creating, learning, considering, and curating experiences.
 :brain: I've studied the mind, and I have a degree in Psychology.
 :computer: I've studied technology, and I have a degree in CIS.